circuitdao/docs/docs/technical-manual/liquidation.md

 Starts or restarts a liquidation auction.
 A liquidation auction can be started if the value of the collateral, valued at the Statutes Price, is less than or equal to the vault's outstanding debt.

 Liquidation auctions are Dutch auctions that either recover all debt or eventually time out.
-If a timeout occurs without all debt having been recovered but with collateral left in the vault, then a liquidation auction can be restarted.
-If a timeout occurs without all debt having been recovered and with no collateral left in the vault, then a restart is no longer possible, and the vault is said to have incurred Bad Debt.
+If a timeout occurs without all debt having been recovered but with collateral left in the vault, then a liquidation auction can be restarted by calling the start operation again.
+If a timeout occurs without all debt having been recovered and with no collateral left in the vault, then a restart is no longer possible, and the vault is said to have incurred **Bad Debt**.

 ### Bid